COVID-19 update: All of New Zealand is now at Red. More information.

-In year two you will explore your chosen medium in depth, deconstructing both how it operates and what it means.
-You will advance your production skills with media production practices and focus on your chosen areas of cross-media specialisation.
-You’ll learn about media business and the creative economy and how to evaluate and develop ideas for the marketplace.
+In your second year you will explore your chosen medium in depth, deconstructing both how it operates and what it means.
+You will then advance your production skills with media production practices.
+You’ll learn about media business and the creative economy, and how to evaluate and develop ideas for the marketplace.

-Your final year, year three offers the chance to develop a year-long cross-media creative project.
-Your student-led team will work with industry mentors through the key stages of planning, preproduction, production and postproduction.
-There is also focus on preparation for public screenings, exhibitions or presentations and developing your portfolio for career or postgraduate progression.
+In your final year you will have the chance to develop a year-long cross-media creative project.
+Your student-led team will work with industry mentors on a real-life client project, through the key stages of planning, pre-production, production and post-production.

 BCMP is taught by people who know the industry, including former staff of Weta Digital, Weta Workshop, Park Road Post, TVNZ and the BBC.

 The twenty-first century is all about cross-media and change.
 Games, apps, web, film, video, animation, VFX, audio – they are morphing rapidly.
 The Bachelor of Creative Media Production sets you up for the new world.
 With your industry experience, critical grounding and practical know-how, you’ll hit the ground running when you graduate.
 You’ll have the flexibility to push the boundaries, re-inventing your craft and your media many times over the course of your career.

 BCMP prepares students to enter creative media production jobs across the screen industry.

 New Zealand is a great place to study.
 Massey University’s reputation is supported by our international rankings, accreditations and associations.
 We are rated five star plus by the QS World University Rankings.

 Massey University has small class sizes, and our lecturers and staff are friendly and approachable.